MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/anomaly-diagnosis.md

 | 3 | 68 | 6.99588477366255 | scus | su3 | 90d3d2fc7ecc430c9621ece335651a01 |  |
 | 4 | 55 | 5.65843621399177 | weu | su4 | be1d6d7ac9574cbc9a22cb8ee20f16fc |  |

-You can see from the results above, the most dominant segment contains 65.74% of the total exception records and shares four dimensions.
+You can see from the results above that the most dominant segment contains 65.74% of the total exception records and shares four dimensions.
 The next segment is much less common.
 It contains only 9.67% of the records, and shares three dimensions.
 The other segments are even less common.

 Autocluster uses a proprietary algorithm for mining multiple dimensions and extracting interesting segments.
 "Interesting" means that each segment has significant coverage of both the records set and the features set.
 The segments are also diverged, meaning that each one is different from the others.
-One or more of these segments may be relevant for the RCA process.
+One or more of these segments might be relevant for the RCA process.
 To minimize segment review and assessment, autocluster extracts only a small segment list.

 ### Use basket() for single record set clustering